 WHY JAPAN?
 5 Reasons to Invest in JAPAN Reason1.
 An Ever-growing Economy

-Original data: “Fiscal 2018 Economic Outlook and Basic Stance for Economic and Fiscal Management, Cabinet Office website
+Original data: “Fiscal 2018 Economic Outlook and Basic Stance for Economic and Fiscal Management", Cabinet Oﬃce

-Corporate ordinary profits (all industries)
+Corporate ordinary income (all industries)

 Original data: "Financial Statements Statistics of Corporations by Industry, Quarterly," Policy Research Institute, Ministry of Finance of Japan

 Effective corporate tax rate reduced to 20% level

-Note: Tax rates as of April 2016
+Note: Tax rates as of January 2018

-"Japanese Stewardship Code" introduced
+- "Japanese Stewardship Code" introduced and revised

-"Corporate Governance Code" introduced
+- "Corporate Governance Code" introduced

-Progress in reform of bedrock regulations is attracting new investment into Japan.
+- Progress in reform of bedrock regulations is attracting new investment into Japan.

-Reform of fundamental regulations in the sectors of agriculture, medical care and energy is bringing new entries into the Japanese market.
+- Reform of fundamental regulations in the sectors of agriculture, medical care and energy is bringing new entries into the Japanese market.